Todd-Owen-Mpeli/Mazza-Treatz-Website/README.md

 # Mazza Treatz online store
 This is a SME Coner shop website project, for a business called Mazza Treats.
-I created this project to demonstrate my skills in the following tech stack:
+I created this project to demonstrate my skills in the following tech stack Including other general web development technology such as Wireframes and UX/UI digital mockup's:

 1. HTML
 2. CSS